gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 pre-college measures and the *college GPA* but none are above the moderate strength level.
 The *HSGPA* has a highest correlation with first year of college results but its correlation is not that strong.
 Maybe together in a model the SAT percentiles can also be useful...

+\newpage

-Also note that plot shows an odd *HSGPA* of 4.5 that probably should be removed^[Either someone had a weighted GPA with bonus points, or more likely here, there was a coding error in the data set since only one observation was over 4.0 in the GPA data.
+\indent Also note this plot shows an odd *HSGPA* of 4.5 that probably should be removed^[Either someone had a weighted GPA with bonus points, or more likely here, there was a coding error in the data set since only one observation was over 4.0 in the GPA data.
 Either way, we could remove it and note that our inferences for